 Best Leica Film Camera Buyers Guide/ Detailed Leica M Comparison Review

 Looking to buy a Leica film camera but feel overwhelmed by the choices?
 I experienced the same minefield of information when I bought my first Leica camera.
-This detailed comparison review will help find the best Leica film camera for you (including YouTube).
-If still not sure contact me and we can have a call.
+This detailed comparison review will help you find the best 35mm Leica film camera for your needs.
+Prefer digital?
+See the best digital Leica M camera comparison review.

 Leica Blog – Leica Camera Reviews

 As part of this Leica blog here is my Leica M camera buyer’s guide!
-I own and use multiple Leica M film cameras (M2, M3SS, M3DS, M4Ps, M6..) so I put together an easy to follow yet detailed comparison review.
-Hopefully it will cover all you need to know but get in touch if you need some help.
+I own and use many Leica M film cameras so I put together an easy to follow yet detailed comparison review.

 Great question!
 When I think back to buying my first analogue film Leica M camera I’m not sure how I decided to buy the particular camera I did.
-Lots and lots of research I guess but I don’t really remember finding any information that summarised in simple terms how each Leica M camera is different or perhaps best suited my needs.
-It doesn’t help that Leica M cameras all look pretty much identical to the untrained eye too!
+It doesn’t help that Leica M cameras all look pretty much identical to the untrained eye.

-Here are all common Leica M film cameras released from oldest to newest (excluding special edition cameras and showing the approximate release date/ production start date).
+Below are the popular Leica M film rangefinder cameras released from oldest to newest (excluding special editions and cameras without rangefinders such as the Leica M1, MD, MDa and MD-2).

 - Leica M3 (1954)